backstage/backstage/beps/0012-template-execution-permissions/README.md

  */
 const canExecActionRule = createScaffolderTemplateEntityPermissionRule({
   name: 'CAN_EXEC_ACTION',
-  resourceType: RESOURCE_TYPE_SCAFFOLDER_TEMPLATE_ENTITY,
+  resourceType: RESOURCE_TYPE_SCAFFOLDER_ACTION,
-  description: `Check if the user has a group required for an action`,
+  description: `Check if the user is part of a group required for this action`,
   paramsSchema: z.object({
     actionId: z.string().describe('the id of the action to check'),
     requiredGroupRef: z